-Having recently come out of an online beating, I’ve been reminded that once again, a vocal minority won’t necessarily be more persuasive than they were before when they used old school methods, like letterbox drops, placards and signs, protests and rallies were the weapon of choice.
+Having recently come out of an online beating, I’ve been reminded that a vocal minority won’t necessarily be more persuasive than before social media, when old school methods like letterbox drops, placards and signs, protests and rallies were the weapon of choice.

-They may find it easier to connect to each other and to share information amongst themselves.
-What I’ve noticed, is they don’t necessarily have a greater influence over those who either support something or (where I usually find most the community sit) those who don’t really mind what happens.
+People may find it easier to connect to each other and to share information amongst themselves, But what I’ve noticed is they don’t necessarily have a greater influence over those who either support something or (where I usually find most communities sit) those who don’t really mind what happens.

 So, before you are in a frenzy about a new Facebook group that has popped up and is posting all kinds of things that make you worry your project is about to derail, what should you do? – Plan.

 Your engagement strategy is a critical tool in helping you prepare for what you should be doing over the life of a project.
 When the pressure hits during a tough project phase, your strategy should be a guide to help keep your communication and engagement on track.
 You can go one step further with a social media strategy to help spread the message you want to be spread.

 Don’t ignore the social media environment.
 In fact, monitoring what is happening online is a really useful way to find out what the community object to most, that your project may be able to address.
 A common occurrence in online groups is self moderation, where people with opposing views challenge what the group itself is saying.
 Monitoring social media provides valuable information about fractures within communities.